The Raven (2012 film): Plot

 Poe writes one last newspaper column, offering his life for Emily's, suggesting that he could take poison.
 In the morning, the maid gives Poe a letter from the killer, accepting his terms, but the note was delivered long before the paper was distributed.
-Realizing that the killer must work at the paper, Poe races to confront his editor, Henry, but Henry is already dead, another note lying next to him.
+Realizing that the killer must work at the paper, Poe races to confront his editor, Henry, but Henry is already dead, another note lying next to him that reads "getting warmer".

 The real killer is the paper's typesetter, Ivan Reynolds, who congratulates Poe and offers him a drink.
 Ivan attempts to converse with Edgar, but Poe demands Emily's location.
 Ivan pours a vial of poison, promising to end the story as Poe had written it.
 Poe agrees and drinks the liquid.
 Ivan quotes "The Tell-Tale Heart", cluing Edgar that Emily is concealed beneath the printing floor.
 As the killer leaves, Poe uses the last of his strength to tear up a false section of floor and open a trapdoor leading to Emily's prison.

 Poe rescues Emily, and they share a poignant moment before she is taken away by ambulance.
 Delirious from the poison, Edgar wanders off to a park bench to die.
 A man walking in the park recognizes him as the famous writer, and asks if he is all right.
 Poe can summon only enough strength to say, "Tell Fields his last name is Reynolds."
 Later, when Fields comes to view Poe's corpse at the hospital, the attending physician is unable to tell him the exact cause of death, but mentions that the writer was incoherent, insisting that "his last name is Reynolds."
 Fields ponders the meaning of the phrase, slowly connecting the dots.
 The Hamiltons attend Poe's burial.

 Ivan disembarks from a train in Paris.
 As a porter carries his luggage, Ivan climbs into a carriage and is confronted by Fields.
 He lunges for the detective, and Fields shoots him at point-blank range.